quicwg/multipath/draft-ietf-quic-multipath.md

 MAX_PATHS frames contain the following field:

-Maximum Path Identifier:
+Maximum Paths:
 : A count of the cumulative number of path that can be opened over the lifetime of the connection.

+The endpoint receiving this frame MAY send MP_NEW_CONNECTION_ID frames with Path IDs strictly lower than twice the Maximum Paths.
+For example, if an endpoint received a Maximum Paths value of 2, it may send MP_NEW_CONNECTION_ID with Path ID 0 and 2, but not higher.

-This value cannot exceed 2^32-1, as it is not possible to encode Path IDs larger than 2^32-1.
-Receipt of a frame that permits opening of a path with Path Identifier larger than this limit MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+The Maximum Paths value cannot exceed 2^31-1, as it is not possible to encode Path IDs larger than 2^32-2.
+Receipt of a Path Identifier larger than this limit MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

+The Maximum Paths value MUST NOT be lower than the value advertised in the "initial_max_paths" transport parameter.
+Receipt of a value lower than the "initial_max_paths" transport parameter MUST be treated as a connection error of type MP_PROTOCOL_ERROR.

 Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a lower path limit than was previously received.
 MAX_PATHS frames that do not increase the path limit MUST be ignored.

-An endpoint MUST NOT initiate a path with a path ID higher than the Maximum Paths value.
-An endpoint MUST terminate the a connection with an error of type MP_PROTOCOL_VIOLATION if a peer opens more paths than was permitted.

 # Error Codes {#error-codes}
 Multipath QUIC transport error codes are 62-bit unsigned integers